Openviewer/Engineers-Machine-Learning-and-Statistics-Analysis/README.md

 # Engineers-Machine-Learning-and-Statistics-Analysis
-This is an initial version to explore the vision of Engineers in the field of machine learning and statistic analysis.
+Objective is to explore the vision of Engineers in the field of machine learning and statistic analysis.